 It all seems so possible in the early years.
 You show your kids how to sweep the floor and empty the dishwasher, you make the colorful chore charts, everyone has a job to do; and you are one big happy family as everyone cheerfully goes about their tasks.
-Homeschool also seems to flow from one subject to the next — one workbook page per day in math, one story per day in English — without much resistance that would keep things from progressing forward.
-Your kids aren’t perfect, of course, but you have your little army that is basically willing to do your bidding most of the time.
+Homeschool also seems to flow from one subject to the next — one workbook page per day in math, one story per day in English—without much resistance.
+Your kids aren’t perfect, of course, but they are a little army willing to do your bidding most of the time.
 So you check the teaching diligence box and credit yourself with passing on a good work ethic.

-You try to channel your inner drill sergeant again — but when you do, it doesn’t have the same effect that it used to, lol.
+You try to channel your inner drill sergeant again—but when you do, it doesn’t have the same effect that it used to, lol.
 That teen has morphed in just a short time into an order-resistant body of muscle that is taller than you are.
-The exhaustion, the needing to sleep in (for a girl, the hormones), all play into this persona that work of any kind is anathema and should be avoided at all costs.
+The exhaustion, the needing to sleep in (for a girl, the hormones), all play into this persona that work is anathema and should be avoided at all costs.

-Because it is almost comical the lengths that will be gone to in order to NOT work.
-The clever excuses, the glazed-over expression of non-comprehension, the creative story-crafting to make it seem like the non-work was really the better choice — surely these take more energy than actually doing the bleepin’ math lesson in the first place!
+It is almost comical the lengths that will be gone to in order to NOT work.
+The clever excuses, the glazed-over expression of non-comprehension, the creative story-crafting to make it seem like the non-work was really the better choice—surely these take more energy than actually doing the bleepin’ math lesson in the first place!
 Wouldn’t ya think??

 Well, here today I want to go on record as stating that teaching diligence to my teen is a hill I am willing to die on.